Menu

 UAPC approves changes to biochemistry major to move it from shared to CALS-only program

-Beginning this fall, students who declare biochemistry as their major will do so through CALS, and the college is preparing for a higher number of incoming biochemistry students this year.
+Beginning this fall, students who declare biochemistry as their primary major will do so through CALS, and the college is preparing for a higher number of incoming biochemistry students this year.
 Students currently declared in the L&S major will complete their degrees as planned, with the L&S pathway for the major being discontinued in 2031.